ChunhanLi/2nd-kaggle-LEAP/README.md

     - test.csv
     - sample_submission.csv
     - sample_submission_old.csv
-- [**if you plan to train from scratch, this step is needed.**] download https://huggingface.co/datasets/LEAP/ClimSim_low-res data into `raw_data/ClimSim_low-res` folder.
+- [**if you plan to only infer, this step can be skipped.**] download https://huggingface.co/datasets/LEAP/ClimSim_low-res data into `raw_data/ClimSim_low-res` folder.
 The expected structure should be raw_data/ClimSim_low-res/train/0009-01/*.nc

 ## ADAM's part